RynnAethelWulf/Web-Design-Challenge/README.md

 ## ✍️ Hosting <a name = "trends"></a></br>
-<b>Website -Hosting</b>
+<b>Website Hosting</b>
-The built website can viwed on - https://weather-analysis-dashboard.netlify.app/
+The built website can viewed on - https://weather-analysis-dashboard.netlify.app/

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>
 - UWA Data Science</br>